paketo-buildpacks/paketo-website/content/community/_index.md

 Welcome!
 We're glad you have an interest in improving Paketo Buildpacks.
-Firstly, check out our [Contribution Guide](https://github.com/paketo-buildpacks/.github/blob/main/CONTRIBUTING.md) for an idea of where to start.
+Firstly, check out our [Contribution Guide](https://github.com/paketo-buildpacks/.github/blob/main/CONTRIBUTING.md) for an idea of where to begin.
 We also have a collection of [good first issues](https://github.com/search?q=org%3Apaketo-buildpacks+org%3Apaketo-community+label%3A%22good+first+issue%22+state%3Aopen&type=Issues) on our repositories if you're eager to start contributing.